Reference

 - TA875

-- NICE Technology Appraisal 875.
-The 2022 NHS approval of tirzepatide for type 2 diabetes (the separate pathway from weight management TA1026).
+- NICE Technology Appraisal 875 (March 2023).
+The NHS appraisal of semaglutide for weight management (the separate pathway from tirzepatide weight management TA1026).

 - TA664